MarcoXAvante/EternalLoyalty/README.md

  - F6 to load snapshot.
  - F9 toggle debug.
  - F10 God mode.
  - While in god mode, W to move up and S to move down.
+Jump is disabled.

 ## Developers